 Annette Gisevius is Head of Training at InterCultur.
-She holds a degree in Culture Studies of Leuphana University, Germany and a BA from Angelo State University in Texas.
-She facilitates intercultural trainings for target groups of all ages, incl. teachers and trainers with a focus on cultural awareness, cultural conflict styles and experiential learning in non-formal adult education.
+She facilitates intercultural trainings for various target groups, incl. teachers, faculty members and trainers with a focus on cultural awareness, cultural conflict styles and experiential learning in non-formal adult education.
+She has been working with corporate clients as well as teams in administration or organization in different realms.
+Annette also teaches as a Professor at Karlshochschule International University.
+She carries is a Master degree in Culture Studies from Leuphana University, Germany and a BA from Angelo State University in Texas.
 Annette Gisevius has worked and lived in Germany, Argentina, Chile, and the USA.
 She completed a formal education as an “intercultural coach”, is a certified administrator for the Intercultural Development Inventory (IDI), the Intercultural Conflict Style Inventory, and the Cultural Detective.
 She is also a certified trainer of Betzavta and TOP (c) (Technology of participation).

 Dr. Nadine Binder